joyrexus/regula/examples/composer/data-sources/README.md

 ## Walkthrough

 This example demonstrates how to use Regula to evaluate a loan application through a series of successive evaluations.
 It highlights how Regula maintains the state of evaluations over time and adapts to new input from different data sources.

+- **Compose the Data Sources**

+  - The `DataSourceBuilder` class is used to create an array of data sources, each of which contains a list of parameters.
+  - Each data source is composed of a name, type, and parameters.

 - **Compose the Ruleset**